AshtreeCC/jaspicar/README.md

 `$ git clone git@github.com:AshtreeCC/ng-af-pwa-seed.git YOUR_PROJECT_NAME`

-Then change origin and clean the git repo.
-See more...

 <details>
+<summary>Then change origin and clean the git repo.
+See more...</summary>
 ### Clean the git repo (optional)

 Open project folder